CoderAbhinav/rtcamp-learning-and-development/revision/final-quiz.md

 ### 3. What's the major difference ?
 1. The `get_posts()` is primarily used for fetching an array of posts, while `WP_Query` offers a more comprehensive approach for building custom loops, pagination, conditional logic, and finer control over the query.
 2. There might be a slight performance advantage with `get_posts()` in some scenarios, especially when dealing with very large numbers of posts, as `WP_Query` performs additional calculations.
+3. One important thing is we don't use a loop when we use `get_posts()`, while with WP_Query we need to use loop in order to retrieve all the data.
 ### 4. Which one is more flexible ?
 **`WP_Query`** is the clear winner in terms of flexibility.
 It empowers you to create more complex and dynamic post queries, integrate with themes and plugins seamlessly, and manage pagination effectively.
 ## 10. Difference between `is_single()` and `is_singular()`.